nadeemlab/SPT/README.md

 (You may need to install `numpy` and `cython` separately, according to the [installation instructions for Python OT](https://pythonot.github.io/#installation).)

-Then run `sat-pipeline` to enter a dialog that solicits configuration parameters for your run.
+Then run `spt-pipeline` to enter a dialog that solicits configuration parameters for your run.
 You will be given the option to run locally or to schedule the pipeline as [Platfrom LSF (Load Sharing Facility)](https://www.ibm.com/products/hpc-workload-management) jobs.
 In the LSF case, you must first build the library into a Singularity container by running

 ```bash
 cd building && ./build_singularity_container.sh